eslint/eslint/docs/src/use/configure/configuration-files-new.md

 In this example, the configuration array contains just one configuration object.
 The configuration object enables two rules: `semi` and `prefer-const`.
 These rules are applied to all of the files ESLint processes using this config file.

-If your project does not specify `"type":"module"` in its `package.json` file, then `eslint.config.js` must be in the CommonJS format:
+If your project does not specify `"type":"module"` in its `package.json` file, then `eslint.config.js` must be in CommonJS format, such as:

 ```js
 module.exports = [